Farid Mammadov: Early life and career

 Mammadov was born in Baku, to Asif Mammadov, a professional judoka and amateur rock musician, and Maya Mammadova, a silver-winning Soviet gymnast.
 Farid Mammadov studied at the Azerbaijan State University of Culture and Arts.

 Since childhood, Mammadov sang in the Bulbul ensemble managed by Aybaniz Hashimova.
-For a long time he was a soloist of this ensemble.
+For a long time, he was a soloist in this ensemble.
 He has been interested in soul and jazz since age 8 and cites Stevie Wonder as a major influence.

 Mammadov is the author of Gal yanima (Come to Me), one of the songs which he performed during the Azerbaijani Eurovision selection tour.

 Besides music, he also practices Greco-Roman wrestling and capoeira.